New York Attorneys for Concussions from Car Accidents

 Contact Us to Speak to a Car Accident Attorney About Your Case

 A concussion can leave you with long-term or lasting impacts on your quality of life.
-If you were injured in a car accident through no fault of your own, contact Hach & Rose, LLP today for a free, no-obligation consultation.
+If you were injured in a car accident that wasn’t your fault, contact Hach & Rose, LLP today for a free, no-obligation consultation.
 Call us at (212) 779-0057.
 You can talk to one of our car accident attorneys about your legal rights and options for recovering compensation for your injuries and losses.